delight-dev/delight-dev.github.io/Tutorials/Views.md

 | AfterLoad()           | Called after the view and its children has been loaded.      |
 | BeforeUnload()        | Called just before the view and its children are unloaded.   |
 | AfterUnload()         | Called after the view and its children has been unloaded.    |

+Some more pointers to help you decide where to put your logic:

+1. If you need access to the view's GameObject it's available first in `BeforeLoad()` and this is generally where the logic to add unity components to the GameObject resides.
+2. If you want standard constructor logic (initializing private fields, adding event handlers, registering message recipients, etc) - `AfterInitialize()` is the place to put it.
+3. When a view is unloaded, its GameObject is destroyed, components removed and all dependency properties are reset upon load.
+However, you might have created private fields that you want to clean up, or e.g. messenger recipients to unregister - then `AfterUnload()`  is the place to do it.